aleju/face-comparer/README.md

 * No BatchNormalization.
 The network failed to learn anything.
 The last normalization layer after the GRU seems to be simply neccessary.
 * Dropout between Conv-Layers.
 Seemed to only worsen the results.
 * Lower Dropout rates than 0.5.
 Performs worse (around 1-3% val. accuracy).
-* Higher Dropout rates than 0.5.
-Seemed to help.
+* Higher Dropout rates than 0.5 (especially on the last dropout layer before the output neuron).
+Seemed to not really help.
 * Gaussian Noise and Gaussian Dropout between the layers.
 Seemed to only worsen the results.
 * Reshaping to 64 images instead of 64*4 slices.
 Seemed to worsen results.
 * Dense layers and maxout layers instead of GRU.
 Seemed to not improve anything at higher hdd-space requirement.